orange-cloudfoundry/orange-cf-bosh-cli/README.md

 * `git client` - The git client
 * `ssh daemon`

 The container expose ssh port (22).
+Password or key (rsa only) authentication is supported.

 ## How to get it or build it?